Measuring the diffuse Galactic synchrotron spectral index and curvature between 45 and 2300 MHz: Acknowledgments

 \section{Acknowledgments}

 We thank: Brandon Hensley, Susan Clark, Paddy Leahy, Mathieu Remazeilles, Shamik Ghosh, Jacques Delabrouille, Roke Cepeda-Arroita and the Pan-Experiment Galactic Science group for the comments and fruitful discussion and suggestions on synchrotron modelling.
+GP thanks Arianna Rizzieri and Josquin Errard for useful insights and suggestions in parametric component separation.
 We also thank the excellent resource of the LAMBDA Legacy Archive \footnote{\url{https://lambda.gsfc.nasa.gov/}} which houses the majority of the sky maps used in this work.

 GP acknowledges financial support under the National Recovery and Resilience Plan (NRRP), Mission 4, Component 2, Investment 1.1, Call for tender No. 104 published on 2.2.2022 by the Italian Ministry of University and Research (MUR), funded by the European Union – NextGenerationEU– Project Title ``SHIFT'' – CUP 55723062008 - Grant Assignment Decree No. 962 adopted on June 30th 2023 by the Italian Ministry of Ministry of University and Research (MUR).